By Paul Bindel

 DAF money comes from a variety of sources—pitches at performances, Colorado Gives Day, the beneficence of high school theater programs.
 Moore has many stories to tell of the fund’s impact, but the most poignant are when the fund provides more than money.

 One local actor with health insurance went into Denver Health with stomach pain, only to find out she needed a hysterectomy.
 After her surgery, she got a bill for $33,000, since the hospital coded it as an emergency, not a scheduled surgery.
-DAF’s lawyers visited Denver Health’s billing team and successfully renegotiated the bill down to $7,000, which the fund helped with.
-As a result, she could continue acting, rather than have to take an extra job to pay medical debt.
+DAF’s lawyers visited Denver Health’s billing team and successfully renegotiated the bill down to $11,000, Colorado Gives Day then paid $7,000, essentially reducing her burden down to $4,000.
+As a result, she could continue acting, rather than have to take an extra job to pay the medical debt.

 “Health care sucks for everybody,” Moore admits, “The difference is that the performing arts community brings so much joy and enrichment to audiences lives all over the world.
 They’re in a more vulnerable position because of the sacrifices they have to make to perform.”